lejeunen/helm3-poc/README.md

 ## charts
 [Package and index](https://github.com/lejeunen/helm3-poc/blob/master/charts/build-v2.sh) a v2 chart with Helm v2

 [Package and index](https://github.com/lejeunen/helm3-poc/blob/master/charts/build-v2-with-v3.sh) a v2 chart with Helm v3

+[Package and index](https://github.com/lejeunen/helm3-poc/blob/master/charts/build-v3.sh) a v3 chart with Helm v3

+This proves that charts with different apiVersion can coexist in the same repository

 ## deploy v2 app
 Build and deploy the docker image if needed, add the repository to Helm 2, then `terragrunt apply` in _terraform/environments/minikube/hello-v2_